 Any parent/legal guardian who cannot afford uniforms may request financial assistance from the school.
 The individual must establish need with the principal, as the district does not expect the school to incur the parental responsibility of providing school clothing for students.

-Each school will work with staff, the local school community and business partners to identify resources for assisting families in the purchase of uniforms.
+Each school will work with staff, the local school community, and business partners to identify resources for assisting families in the purchase of uniforms.

 The school will maintain a list of community agencies, uniform retailers, organizations, and individuals willing to assist families in need of help to purchase uniforms.